Color of Prophet Muhammad and the Arabs at the spread of Islam

 White cheek of Prophet Muhammad (Sahih Muslim)

-White complexion of Muhammad (Sahih Muslim)
+White Prophet Muhammad (Sahih Muslim)

 Muhammad was not brown (Sahih Muslim)